 First, let me explain why I’m even thinking about this as a side hustle.

 Not long ago, my girlfriend went on a road trip with one of her girlfriends.
-And when they got back, they brought in a leftover bag of beef jerky that they bought at a convenient store.
+And when they got back, they brought in a leftover bag of beef jerky that they bought at a convenience store.
 It was just a little bag… and yet, it cost $8, or close to it.
 I thought to myself… “I wish jerky wasn’t so expensive.
 I really like it.”

 Then, I thought to myself… “Maybe I should try to make my own?”